bhagyashri49641/Bellabeat_data_analysis/README.md

   na.omit() %>%
   summary()
 ```
+Avg weight is 135 pounds with BMI of 24 and burn 2050 calories.
+Avg steps is 10200, max is almost triple that 36000 steps.
+Users spend on avg 12 hours a day in sedentary minutes, 4 hours lightly active, only half hour in fairly+very active!
+Users also gets about 7 hour of sleep.
 ![summary](link of screenshot :I need to run code and get this again)

 ### 4.2 Data Distribution over the week